 Whatever desk you choose, you’ll most likely spend the majority of your time sitting on an office chair.
 Spend time sitting in different sizes and styles to see what works best for your body type if you have the opportunity to try chairs in person.
 If you have to find one online, make sure to read as many reviews as possible.

 There are plenty of options that you can choose from before buying an office chair online for everyone out there.
-If you’re recently planning to buy office chair online, then find something with extra lumbar support for proper assistance in the lower back.
+If you’re recently planning to buy an office chair online, then find something with extra lumbar support for proper assistance in the lower back.
 A tall-backed chair is probably best if you’re tall.
 If you’re just starting out with a home office remodel, this is a great place to start.
-If your work demands long working hours then you can buy ergonomic chairs online, that can help you to improve your natural sitting posture even if you’re working for long hours.
+If your work demands long working hours then you can buy ergonomic chairs online, which can help you to improve your natural sitting posture even if you’re working for long hours.

 4) Choose suitable accessories